Creating a Senior-Friendly Kitchen: 6 Tips to Keep your Loved One Safe

 It’s much safer for older adults to be able to pull shelves toward them instead of having to crouch down to search inside a lower cabinet or using a step stool to reach items in higher cabinets.

 Round pull knobs can be difficult for an arthritic hand to handle.
-Replace any pull knobs with wide drawer pulls (also called D-shaped pulls).
+Replace any pull knobs with wide drawer pulls (also called D-shaped pulls) to enhance your senior-friendly kitchen project.

-You may also want to consider a touch drawer system, where the door can pop open from being pushed.
+You may also want to consider a touch drawer system, where the door opens when you push it.

 At the sink, make using the faucet easier by updating with lever-style fixtures instead of twist knobs.

 Motion-sensor faucets are even better.
-Not only do these faucets eliminate the need to grip, they also get rid of the possibility of forgetting to turn the water off.
+Not only do these faucets eliminate the need to grip, but they also eliminate the possibility of forgetting to turn the water off.
 A simpler and less expensive option is to add a motion sensor adapter.

 For those with limited vision or dementia, colors and labels can be incredibly helpful.